In your story are there times where someone has been taken from you? Maybe your partner left, or someone you were close to passed unexpectedly?

 Here I will restate my loss clearer: My loss was to let go of my parents, in order to let go of the programming that I was no longer serving me.

 To allow them to change with me would be ideal, but for me that was not my reality.
+(And this desire also is a byproduct of codependency.)

 It was acknowledged by many.